A data-driven future in financial services

-This includes deep customer intelligence – all on an anonymous basis.
 For example, it was important for the bank to evaluate the family status of their users.
 Analysing the transactions including child allowance payment enables a deep understanding of the end users’ situation.

 Via Aircloak you simply query the SQL to search for transactions with the word “Child allowance” in the reference.
 The result is aggregated by month on user count and returns the count of users who receive child allowance.